jgrodziski/keycloak-clojure/README.md

 # Introduction
 Identify, authenticate and get the user roles are a must-have for every application, and also administrate the user's metadata.
 The typical application architecture is now a web and mobile frontend talking to a server API (in a REST or GraphQL manner).
-This article explains the integration of keycloak as an authentication server in a clojure ecosystem (Reagent/Re-Frame in a web and React native runtime and a Yada API server).
+This article explains the integration of [Keycloak](http://www.keycloak.org) as an authentication server in a [Clojure](https://www.clojure.org) ecosystem (Reagent/Re-Frame in a web and React native runtime and a Yada API server).
 By the way, Keycloak entered the [Thoughtworks TechRadar in november 2017](https://www.thoughtworks.com/radar/platforms/keycloak) in the Trial category.

 ## Warning: Specifics of the choosen Clojure server and ClojureScript client libs